syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/GroupBarItemRemoved-Event.md

 title: GroupBarItemRemoved Event
 description: GroupBarItemRemoved Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---

-## GroupBarItemRemoved Event
+# GroupBarItemRemoved Event

 This event is handled after a GroupBar Item is removed from the GroupBar Items Collection.
 It is handled to dispose client controls when GroupBar Items are removed at runtime.